SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Introduction

 The Spectro-Photometer for the History of the Universe, Epoch of Reionization and Ices Explorer~\citep[SPHEREx,][]{Bock2026} is a NASA Medium-class Explorer~(MIDEX) mission launched in March 2025 that is performing an all-sky near-infrared spectral survey from~$\wlmin$ to~$\wlmax~\um$ with a resolving power of $R \sim 35$--$130$.
 The mission operates from low Earth orbit and uses a telescope with a $3.5^\circ \times 11^\circ$~field of view and a pixel size of~6\parcs{15}, equipped with six linear variable filters~(LVFs) for spectroscopic sensitivity~\citep{Korngut2026}.
 Within each exposure image, the central wavelength varies across the field of view~\citep{Hui2026}.
 Multiple exposures sample each line of sight across 102 nominal spectral channels.
 The mission surveys the entire sky approximately twice per year, producing four full-sky surveys over its baseline lifetime.

 Beyond its core scientific goals~\citep{Bock2026}, \spherex's continuous all-sky spectral coverage enables a new view of the interstellar medium~(ISM).
-Between~$\wlmin$ and~$\wlmax~\um$, \spherex\ captures several spectral features, including hydrogen recombination lines and the $3.3$-$\um$~emission feature associated with PAHs.
-These features trace complementary components of the ISM and allow us to probe the distribution of dust, gas, and radiation across the entire Galaxy. \citet{Hora2026} presented wide-field spectral maps of the Cygnus-X and North American Nebula regions, showcasing \spherex's ability to trace interstellar ices and PAH emission over large areas.
+Between~$\wlmin$ and~$\wlmax~\um$, \spherex\ captures several spectral features, including hydrogen recombination lines and the $3.3$-$\um$~emission feature associated with polycyclic aromatic hydrocarbons~(PAHs).
+These features trace complementary components of the ISM and allow us to probe the distribution of dust, gas, and radiation across the entire Galaxy. \citet{Hora2026} presented wide-field spectral maps of the Cygnus-X and the North America Nebula regions, showcasing \spherex's ability to trace interstellar ices and PAH emission over large areas.

-A key advantage of \spherex\ for this type of study is its spectroscopic coverage, which allows individual emission features to be isolated rather than blended within broad photometric bands.
+In this paper, we present maps of diffuse PAHs and ionized hydrogen~(\HII) emission over most of the Galactic plane, and study PAH abundance and depletion in relation to the distribution of ionized gas.
+A key advantage of \spherex\ for ISM studies of this kind is its spectroscopic coverage, which allows individual emission features to be isolated rather than blended within broad photometric bands.
 Previous Galactic surveys with instruments such as the Wide-Field Infrared Survey Explorer~\citep[WISE,][]{Wright2010} and the Spitzer Space Telescope~\citep{Werner2004} used broad photometric bands, making it difficult to separate the specific physical components contributing to the observed signal.
 In contrast, the narrow spectral channels of \spherex\ enable direct mapping of the $3.3$-$\um$~PAH feature, as well as individual hydrogen recombination lines.